juanantonio284/simple_bash/other_utilities/ghostscript.md

 The command line option '`-sDEVICE=device`' selects which output device Ghostscript should use.
 If this option isn't given, the default device is used (usually a display device).
-To send the output to a file, use the -`sOutputFile= switch` or the abbreviated `-o` (see below).
+To send the output to a file, use the `-sOutputFile=` switch or the abbreviated `-o` (see below).

 **`-o` option**

 As a convenient shorthand you can use the `-o` option followed by the output file specification as discussed above.
 This is intended to be a quick way to invoke ghostscript to convert one or more input files.
 The `-o` option also sets the `-dBATCH` and `-dNOPAUSE` options.
-(The `-dBATCH` `-dNOPAUSE` options in the examples above disable the interactive prompting.
+(These options disable the interactive prompting.
 The interpreter also quits gracefully if it encounters end-of-file or control-C.)

 `-o` is equivalent to `-sOutputFile=file_name -dBATCH -dNOPAUSE <input_file (or files)>`